stooke/graal/docs/reference-manual/languages/jvm/options.md

 ### Performance tuning options

-* `-Dgraal.UsePriorityInlining=true`: This can be used to disable use of the advanced inlining algorithm that favors throughput over compilation speed. **This option is only available in GraalVM EE**.
+* `-Dgraal.UsePriorityInlining=true`: This can be used to disable use of the advanced inlining algorithm that favors throughput over compilation speed. **GraalVM Enterprise feature**.
 * `-Dgraal.Vectorization=true`: This can be used to disable the auto vectorization optimization.
-**This option is only available in GraalVM EE**.
+**GraalVM Enterprise feature**.
-* `-Dgraal.OptDuplication=true`: This can be used to disable the [path duplication optimization](http://ssw.jku.at/General/Staff/Leopoldseder/DBDS_CGO18_Preprint.pdf). **This option is only available in
+* `-Dgraal.OptDuplication=true`: This can be used to disable the [path duplication optimization](http://ssw.jku.at/General/Staff/Leopoldseder/DBDS_CGO18_Preprint.pdf). **GraalVM Enterprise feature**.
-GraalVM EE**.
+* `-Dgraal.TuneInlinerExploration=0`: This can be used to try tune for better peak performance or faster warmup.
+It automatically adjusts values governing the effort spent during inlining.
+The value of the option is a float clamped between `-1` and `1` inclusive.
+Anything below `0` reduces inlining effort and anything above `0` increases inlining effort.
+In general, peak performance is improved with more inlining effort while less inlining effort improves warmup (albeit to a lower peak).
+Note that this option is only a heuristic and the optimal value can differ from application to application.
+**GraalVM Enterprise feature**.
 * `-Dgraal.TraceInlining=false`: Enables tracing of inlining decisions.
 This can be used for advanced tuning where it may be possible to change the source code of the program.
     The output format is shown below: